AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 var condition = Condition<EntityClass>.On(x => x.YourList[Getindex()]).EqualsTo(10);
 ```

-If you need to get an index from the method, you can save it to local variable first:
+If you need to get an index from the method, you can save it to a local variable first:

 ```csharp
 var index = Getindex();